HelloWalters/redclip/README.md

 `npm install -g mevn-cli`

-navigate to the directory containing the project root
+navigate to the directory containing the project root using a bash commands and run the command

 `mevn dockerize`